quanguefa23/RoutingAlgorithm-AI-Python/README.md

 # RoutingAlgorithm-AI-Python
- Project in AI foundation - routing algorithm
+ Project in AI foundation subject - routing algorithm

 Read problem.pdf and report.pdf for more detail about my project